tonygilkerson/OpsDoc/docs/cicd.md

 On docker-for-windows this is `127.0.0.1`  for other cluster you can try the following:

+**Update** - I think it might be better to use the IP of my laptop i.e. `192.168.1.164`.
+This might make is so the pod to pod communication works.
+I am not sure.
+The later 2.5 book started doing this.
+I keep the notes here point to the loopback interface because that is what I used but if I go back through this a second time I should try my laptop IP and if all works out update this doc.

 ```bash
 kubectl -n ingress-nginx get svc ingress-nginx -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"
 #or